openhab/openhab-addons/bundles/org.openhab.binding.adorne/README.md

 This matches how power and brightness are managed on the physical dimmer itself.

 To avoid confusion for the user any UI must ensure that only values from 1 to 100 are passed to the brightness channel.
-A default slider allows a 0 value and should not be used.
+A default slider allows a 0 value and should not be used since there will be no response when the user selects 0.
 Common UI choices are Sliders or Setpoints with a minimum value of 1 and a maximum value of 100 (min/max values in Sliders are only supported as of OpenHAB 2.5).

 ## Example